openmrs/openmrs-esm-form-engine-lib/README.md

 <img src="readme/form-engine.jpeg" alt="https://raw.githubusercontent.com/openmrs/openmrs-esm-form-engine-lib/main/readme/form-engine.jpeg" >

+The OpenMRS Form Engine is a React library that enables the creation and rendering of standardized medical forms within the OpenMRS 3 (O3) ecosystem.
+It provides a flexible, JSON-based form schema system with built-in validation, conditional rendering, and multilingual support - making it ideal for complex healthcare data collection needs.

-The React Form Engine is a library that allows users to build and render forms for use in O3.
-These form schemas are written in JSON and conform to the [O3 standard JSON schema spec](https://github.com/openmrs/openmrs-contrib-json-schemas/blob/main/form.schema.json).
-The [O3 reference application](https://o3.openmrs.org/openmrs/spa) ships an embedded [Form Builder](https://github.com/openmrs/openmrs-esm-form-builder) that users can leverage to build forms interactively, using the interactive schema builder, or by writing JSON code into the embedded schema editor.
+O3 form schemas are written in JSON and conform to the [O3 standard JSON schema spec](https://github.com/openmrs/openmrs-contrib-json-schemas/blob/main/form.schema.json) which defines the structure and constraints of the form data.
+The [O3 reference application](https://o3.openmrs.org/openmrs/spa) ships an embedded [Form Builder](https://github.com/openmrs/openmrs-esm-form-builder) that users can leverage to build forms interactively, using the interactive schema builder, or by writing code into the built-in JSON schema editor.

-and get built using the OpenMRS [Form Builder](https://github.com/openmrs/openmrs-esm-form-builder) within the O3 reference application.
-The form engine is a library that can be consumed by any frontend module that needs to render forms.
-It enables the rendering of forms in the following modes:
+The Form Engine is a versatile library that can be integrated into any frontend module within the O3 ecosystem that requires form rendering capabilities.
+It's currently used in the following modules:

-- **Enter Mode** - This is the default mode that allows the user to enter data into the form.
-The form is rendered in a read-write mode.
-- **Edit Mode** - This mode allows the user to edit data that has already been entered into the form.
-The form is rendered in a read-write mode.
-- **View Mode** - This mode allows the user to view data that has already been entered into the form.
-The form is rendered in a read-only mode.
-- **Embedded View** - This mode is a condensed version of the `view mode` without the section headers and form actions.
-It can be used to display entered form data within a widget.

-## Documentation

-You can find the full documentation for the OpenMRS Form Engine in the [OpenMRS Wiki](https://openmrs.atlassian.net/wiki/spaces/projects/pages/68747273/O3+Form+Docs).
+- [Form Builder](https://github.com/openmrs/openmrs-esm-form-builder) - where the form rendering in the Form Preview component is powered by the Form Engine
+- [Patient Chart](https://github.com/openmrs/openmrs-esm-patient-chart) - specifically in the form engine wrapper app where the form engine is used to render clinical forms in the patient chart workspace

-Key features include:
+Key features of the Form Engine include:

 - **Validation** - The form engine enables the validation of form data based on the form schema.
 Arbitrarily complex validation rules can be defined within the schema and evaluated by the form engine.
 - **Subforms** - The form engine supports the rendering of subforms within a form.
 This allows for the creation of complex forms that can be reused across multiple forms.